 In 2010, Port Metro Vancouver, B.C. implemented a Sort Smart waste management program at their Canada Place office to promote waste diversion and the principles of reduce, reuse and recycle.
 This program includes a robust recycling system for paper, glass, metals and plastics.
-In April 2010, the port introduced a composting service for organic waste, diverting 2,970 kg (6,534 lbs) of organics from the landfill in just eight months.74
+In April 2010, the port introduced a composting service for organic waste, diverting 2,970 kg of organics from the landfill in just eight months.